How to Safely Package and Ship Beauty Products

 Challenges of shipping products

-Cosmetics items, whether the makeup itself (e.g., powders) or the container (e.g., glass or easily damaged plastics), are fragile shipments.
+Fragile: Cosmetics items are fragile shipments, whether the makeup itself (e.g., powders) or the container (e.g., glass or easily damaged plastics).
 Some beauty items even include small, delicate elements, such as applicators.
 Consider strategies to give additional protection before shipping a product.
 A little tape to seal cosmetics containers or an applicator can go a long way.

 Shipping materials needed